Gear that holds up.

 $649

 The Prevelo Zulu One is for young riders who need a more capable first bike than the usual heavy, twitchy kids’ bike.
 It is light for its size, geared low for small legs, and built with a longer wheelbase and slacker front end that make it feel more stable on rough or uneven terrain.
 Like the Alpha One, the balance-bike conversion kit is the standout feature: you can remove the drivetrain with Allen wrenches, run it as a true balance bike, then add pedals back when your child is ready.
-It is expensive, but highly purposeful.
+It is expensive, but one of the best in its class.

 16-Inch Bikes